digitallinguistics/app/.github/CONTRIBUTING.md

 Each interactive section of the app is called a **component**.
 Components may contain other, smaller components.
 For example, the top-level `App` component contains a `LanguagesPage` component, the `LanguagesPage` component contains a `LanguageEditor` component, and the `LanguageEditor` component uses the `TranscriptionGroup` component.

-Each component can have several types of files associated with it:
+Each component can have several types of files associated with it.
+Not all components will have all of these types of files.
+Many components consist of just a CSS class, and so consist of a single LESS file.
+Most components only need 1 type of test file as well.

+- `.component.js`: Component tests for this component.
+- `.e2e.js`: End-to-end tests for this component.
+- `.integration.js`: Integration tests for this component.
 - `.hbs`: The HTML template for the component, written in [Handlebars].
 - `.less`: The styling for the component, written in [LESS].
 - `.js`: The JavaScript controller that manages this view's functionality.
 - `.stories.js`: The code for rendering this component in Storybook.
-- `.test.js`: Cypress tests for this component.
-- `.unit.js`: Mocha tests for this component.
+- `.unit.js`: Unit tests for this component.

 All of these files should be located together in the same directory.
 For example, the `LanguagesNav` directory looks like this:

 ```
 LanguagesNav/
+  - LanguagesNav.component.js
   - LanguagesNav.hbs
+  - LanguagesNav.js
   - LanguagesNav.less
-  - LanguagesNav.js
   - LanguagesNav.stories.js
-  - LanguagesNav.test.js
-  - LanguagesNav.unit.js
 ```

-Not all components will have all of these types of files.
-Many components consist of just a CSS class, and so consist of a single LESS file.
+### Types of Components

 There are four types of components in the app: